 Activating the GTK and Shell themes

-For illustration purposes, I have downloaded the Ant theme that comes packed with GTK3 as well as the Shell themes.
-The ant theme is a flat theme inspired by macOS and comes in dark flavor too.
-If it’s your favorite too, you can grab a copy from the link below.
+For illustration purposes, I have downloaded the Ant theme that comes packed with GTK3 and the Shell themes.
+The ant theme is a flat theme inspired by macOS and comes in a dark flavor too.
+If it’s your favorite, too, you can grab a copy from the link below.

 Open the File Explorer and create a new folder named .themes in the “Home” directory.
 The folder is invisible by default settings.
 You have to enable ‘Show Hidden Files’ to see it.